hanai3Bi/Switch-OC-Suite/README.md

   - You could spot battery draining at higher clocks under stress test, even with official 39W PD charger.
   - CPU / GPU performance at max clocks will be worse if power supply is not enough.

+- CPU OC (up to ~ 2.1 GHz, depending on your CPU bin) is available mainly for emulation, but it does NOT work out of the box.

 ## Acknowledgement